qurrium/qurrium/README.md

-# Qurry 🍛 - The python package for measuring quantum entanglement entropy and wave function overlap.
+# Qurrium - The python package for measuring quantum entanglement entropy and wave function overlap.

 ## _The python package that makes the randomized measurement easy._